vlobzakov/Jelastic-Zabbix-Server/README.md

 The Software Stack is LLSMP so Litespeed and MariaDB (see https://docs.jelastic.com/lemp-llsmp)

-The installation is based on centos 7 and due to poor packages of zabbix alot is done manually unfortunately.
+The installation is based on centos 7.
+The frontend is installed manually so not with an automatic package.
-For example the frontend is directly stripped from their gitlab and downloaded using a zip archive in this github.
+This is done by taking the frontend directly from their gitlab and the addon then downloads it using a zip archive in this github repo.

+Additionally the zabbix agent is installed for the node.

 # Installation
 Simply import this link using the Jelastic JPS Import function: